hindu-comm/weblogs/manasataramgini/2021/07/2021-07-17_bhairavanandas-wicks-a-retelling.md

 Sanskrit in an English class.
 Moreover, how much copper ore can a single man take back home from high in the mountains.
 Surely, it will not be enough to even pay for his food and boarding on the way back.
-As a Brahmin girl, Lootika is simply following the example how her kind has operated since time immemorial — obfuscate simple, common sense things with elaborate stories packed with mumbo-jumbo.”
-The English teacher:
+As a Brahmin girl, Lootika is simply following the example of how her kind has operated since time immemorial — obfuscate simple, common sense things with elaborate stories packed with mumbo-jumbo.”
+The English
-“Tumul, you are unable to get the device of a metaphor.
+teacher: “Tumul, you are unable to get the device of a metaphor.
 Now it is you who are are being long-winded to be mean to your classmate.
 We need to be more welcoming to our new students.
 Hence, I want you to write out the whole story in your own words properly explaining its significance and bring it over to me next fortnight.
 Now, Somakhya stand up and tell the class what you think about the story.”

 Somakhya: “I think there are two ways, not mutually exclusive ways, to look at it.
 First, due to conservation laws and the principle of entropy